Phylogenetic Distance Calculator

 Calculate evolutionary distance between DNA sequences using p-distance and Jukes-Cantor correction.

-Find sequence similarity, number of substitutions, and expected divergence time.
+Returns similarity, substitutions, and divergence time.

 Evolutionary Distance Evolutionary (phylogenetic) distance measures how diverged two sequences are.
 The simplest metric is p-distance: p = number of differences / total sites compared.
 However, p-distance underestimates actual divergence because back-mutations and parallel mutations are invisible.